-Today's reality associated with the COVID-19 pandemic surprised everyone.
+Today’s reality associated with the COVID-19 pandemic surprised everyone on the job market.
 Do you remember one of the most common and unjustified job interview questions “where do you see yourself in 5 years?”.
 Well, our current stage proves that such an approach towards recruitment was complete nonsense.
 That’s just clearly a specter of the past and we will need to break those old habits in order to succeed.

 Until quite recently, we experienced a so-called employee market, which consisted in the fact that employers had to compete with each other and literally fight for candidates on different job markets.
 It was also a long time ago that people got work right after school and were stuck in it until the moment they decided to retire.
 Today’s reality has nothing to do with either the first or the second example.
 Now what counts is agility, proactivity and awareness of your competencies allowing you to wisely approach new job opportunities on such a dynamically changing market.